Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Filtered stable category

 \subsection{Totalization}

-In this section, we shall prove a technical result which will be very useful for our study of the Koszul duality. \begin{definition} Let $\cat{A}$, $\cat{B}$ be filtered stable categories, and let $F\colon\cat{A}\to\cat{B}$ be an exact functor.
-Then we say that an integer $b$ is a \kore{lower bound} of $F$ if for every $r$, $F$ takes the full subcategory $\cat{A}_{\ge r}$ of the source to the full subcategory $\cat{B}_{\ge r+b}$ of the target.
+In this section, we shall prove a technical result which will be very useful for our study of the Koszul duality.

-We say that $F$ is \kore{bounded below} if it has a lower bound. \end{definition} Let $\Simpface$ denote the subcategory of the category $\Simp$ of combinatorial simplices, where only face maps (maps \emph{strictly} preserving the order of vertices) are included.
+Let $\Simpface$ denote the subcategory of the category $\Simp$ of combinatorial simplices, where only face maps (maps \emph{strictly} preserving the order of vertices) are included.
 A covariant functor $X^\dot\colon\Simpface\to\cat{A}$ is a cosimplicial object `without degeneracies' of $\cat{A}$.
-Its \emph{totalization} $\tot X^\dot$ is by definition, the limit over $\Simpface$ of the diagram $X^\dot$.
+Its \emph{totalization} $\Tot X^\dot$ is by definition, the limit over $\Simpface$ of the diagram $X^\dot$.